 We want to help you make more informed decisions.
 Some links on this page — clearly marked — may take you to a partner website and may result in us earning a referral commission.
 For more information, see How We Make Money.

-As a chunk of the housing market shifts into “wait and see” mode, now is a great time to be proactive with your home-buying budget.
+As a chunk of homebuyers are being forced to the sidelines, now’s a great time to be proactive with your home buying budget.

 Why Having a Budget Is Important

 Only once you have a sense of your overall budget — how much you have coming, going out, and in savings — can you consider what you might spend on a new home purchase.

 “The best advice I give is to buy a home you can afford,” says Eric Chen, a financial consultant and associate professor of business administration at the University of St. Joseph.
 “But you’re not going to know what you can afford until you budget.”

 When you’re calculating your home-buying budget, leave room for unexpected expenses.
 The most expensive home you can afford isn’t necessarily the one you should buy.

 Your bank or mortgage lender can help you estimate how much your new home purchase will cost in terms of monthly payments, ongoing expenses like private mortgage insurance, and up-front fees such as closing costs.
 You can get ahead of the process by using a mortgage payment calculator.
 Be sure to have your income, estimated down payment, and other financial information ready to go.

 Note that the number you’re approved to spend by your lender is the maximum you should consider paying for a home.
 You’re probably better off shooting for an amount below the maximum.
 “I always recommend people try to avoid buying right at the high end of their budget,” says David Pipp, who runs the family financial website Living Low Key.
 “You don’t want to be strapped for cash and have an emergency come up you can’t pay for.”